trilitech/tezos-developer-docs/docs/using.md

 Blockchains like Tezos have these general properties:

-- Any user in the group has access to all of the stored data
+- Any user has access to all of the stored data
 - Any user can make changes to the data, as long they follow a set of rules
 - No small subset of users can control the system